ivan-vikhrev/open_model_zoo/demos/tests/README.md

                        --downloader-cache-dir <path_to_cashe_folder>
 ```

-As you can see, testing system based on config files in `yaml` format.
-There are prepared configs:
+Testing system based on config files in `yaml` format.
+Currently we have next configs:

 * [default_config](./configs/default_config.yml) - for testing all demos.
-* [hot_models_config](./configs/hot_models_config.yml) - for testing only most important demos and models.
+* [hot_models_config](./configs/hot_models_config.yml) - for testing only relevant demos and models.
 * [kvadra_demos_config.yml](./configs/kvadra_demos_config.yml) - config for testing demos for KVADRA tablet.

 By default, script will use the `default_config`.